 The newly opened Chace Center has doubled the exhibition space at the museum, allowing RISD to lure international exhibits to Providence and display more of their vast collection.
 Designed by Pritzker Prize winning architect Jose Rafael Moneo, the Chace Center serves as an educational and cultural landmark in the cityscape.

 The city's Arts and Entertainment District has bloomed, thanks largely to tax incentives offered to artists who chose to live and/or work in the area.
 The district, which includes several art galleries and performance spaces, is anchored by AS220, an alternative arts performance, studio and living space with edgy performances, readings and gallery exhibits.
 AS220 and other arts organizations have transformed downtown Providence into a dynamic destination.
-The performing arts are also a big part of Providence culture, led by Tony Award-winning Trinity Repertory Company.
+The performing arts are also a big part of Providence culture, led by Tony Award-winning Trinity Repertory Company and the visually stunning Providence Performing Arts Center.
 Music lovers will enjoy the Rhode Island Philharmonic and Opera Providence.
 Theatergoers can enjoy performances from companies such as the Perishable Theater.
 For dance enthusiasts, there is the Festival Ballet Providence.

 One local artist, Barnaby Evans, has created WaterFire Providence, a multi-sensory experience that has drawn hundreds of thousands of visitors to the city.
 This series of bonfires installed on the three rivers of downtown Providence entices with aromatic wood smoke, flickering firelight and enchanting music.
 The event occurs several times a month from May to October and has become a "must see" for visitors to the city.